acrolinx/secure-tunnel/README.md

 * Writers who need to connect to different installations of the Acrolinx Platform and switch easily between them.
-* Also developers, support engineers, and network engineers might benefit from Acrolinx Secure Tunnel.
+* Also developers, support engineers, and network engineers might benefit from the Acrolinx Secure Tunnel.

 ## Usage